Twins’ offensive struggles continue against Glasnow, Dodgers

 It's the first time the Twins have been winless through their first four home games in 43 years.
 They started with a 0-4 home record in 1981, the club's final season at Met Stadium, and they were 0-5 in 1962.

-Glasnow presents a tough matchup for any lineup.
-That's the reason the Dodgers immediately signed him to a four-year, $110 million contract extension as a condition of a December trade with the Tampa Bay Rays.
-Against a slumping Twins lineup, he was almost unhittable.
+The Twins put only 10 balls in play against Glasnow, and four of their batters struck out at least twice.
+Glasnow had only one at-bat that reached a three-ball count as he cruised through seven innings in 88 pitches.

-The Twins put only 10 balls in play against Glasnow, and four of their batters struck out at least twice against him.
-There was only one at-bat that reached a three-ball count as Glasnow cruised through seven innings in 88 pitches.
+"We're striking out too much," Jeffers said.
+"There is no denying that."